-To be eligible to commence placement, students must complete the following Mandatory requirements
+To be eligible to commence placement, students must complete the following Mandatory Checks.

-NOTE: Some of the mandatory requirements can take quite some time to organise and students are advised to commence working on obtaining their specific mandatories as soon as they have accepted their offer.
+NOTE: Some of the Mandatory Checks can take quite some time to organise and students are advised to commence working on obtaining their specific mandatories as soon as they have accepted their offer.
 International students will need to access Australian General Practitioners to be compliant.